Byont-Ventures/smart-contract-analysis-tools/docs/analysis-techniques.md

 The following fuzz test written in Foundry would also result in 100% branch coverage, but would also find the missing zero-check for `b`.
 Note that this fuzz test doesn't test that it calculates the correct ratio, but only that the ratio is always positive.

-Once the fuzz tests fails when `b = 0`, the missing zero-check can be added to the code.
-Additionally, the fuzz test can be updated to also check that the ratio is correct.
+Once the fuzz tests fails when `b = 0`, the missing zero-check can be added to the code by the developer.
+Additionally, the fuzz test can be updated to avoid `b = 0` and a new fuzz test can be added to test that `b = 0` results in a (custom) revert.

 ```solidity
 //----------